Graph selection with GGMselect: Estimation procedure

-\textit{Complexity.} The complexity of the LARS-lasso algorithm is unknown in general.
-Nevertheless, according to Hastie \emph{et al.} \cite{lars} the algorithm requires $O(np(n\wedge p))$ operations in most cases.
-Hence, the whole complexity of the LA algorithm is generally of the order $p^2n(n\wedge p)$.
+\textit{Complexity}.
+The complexity of the LARS-lasso algorithm is unknown in general.
+Nevertheless, according to Efron et al.~\cite{lars} the algorithm requires $O(np(n\wedge p))$ operations in most cases.
+Hence, the whole complexity of the LA algorithm is generally of the order $p^2n(n\wedge p)$ (see Section \ref{section_family_details}).
 Finally, the size of the family $\widehat\G_{\LA}$ cannot be bounded uniformly, but it remains smaller than $pD$ in practice.

-\subsubsection{\bf Adaptive lasso family $\widehat\G_{\EW}$}
+\subsubsection{Adaptive lasso family $\widehat\G_{\EW}$}